On the origin of the $Nc^1$ scaling in the confined but chirally symmetric phase at high T: The scaling in the stringy fluid.

 Above $T_{ch}$ the situation changes qualitatively.
 What is the scaling of the meson-like excitation energies above $T_{ch}$? \footnote{ Note that in a dense medium at high temperatures the Lorentz invariance is lost and the rest-frame excitation energy in the color-singlet quark-antiquark system cannot be identified with the meson mass.} The Bethe-Salpeter equation (\ref{BSeq}) does not contain the $N_c$ dependent factors \cite{GNW}\footnote{The author is thankful to A. Nefediev for stressing this point.}.
 The same is also true in the 't Hooft model where the $N_c$-factor is absorbed into the 't Hooft coupling that is kept constant and finite.
 So the Bethe-Salpeter equation in the axial (Coulomb) gauge as well as the 't Hooft bound state equation in the light cone gauge are $N_c$-independent, see, e.g., ref. \cite{Glozman:2012ev}.
 Consequently the spectrum of the excitation energies in the color-singlet quark-antiquark systems with different quantum numbers $k$, obtained in ref. \cite{GNW}, in vacuum as well as at finite temperatures, including $T > T_{ch}$, does not depend on $N_c$: the excitations energies $E_k$ scale as $N_c^0$ not only in the vacuum and in the hadron gas, but also above $T_{ch}$.
 This scaling of the excitation energies above $T_{ch}$ is the only output of the discussed model that is used to reach the conclusion given below.
 The conclusion is general and does not depend on model details.

 The medium above $T_{ch}$ is strongly interacting and the ideal gas Bose-Einstein distributions, that are used for the hadron gas below $T_{ch}$, are not applicable.
 At vanishing chemical potential all expectation values of the bilinear operators $\bar q \Gamma_k q$ (where $\Gamma_k$ includes $\gamma$- and isospin-matrices) with not vacuum quantum numbers automatically vanish, $<\bar q \Gamma_k q>=0$.
 Consequently they can not be used as a substitute of the meson number density (\ref{num}) in a dense medium.
-However, the dispersion (fluctuations) of these quantities, does not vanish and can be used to evaluate the energy density above $T_{ch}$.
-So we evaluate the energy density in a dense medium as a product of the square root of fluctuations of such color-singlet quark-antiquark pairs,
+However, the fluctuations (variance) of these quantities, do not vanish and can be used to evaluate the energy density above $T_{ch}$.
+So we evaluate the energy density in a dense medium as a product of the square root of fluctuations of such color-singlet quark-antiquark pairs, the standard deviation

-(this linear measure should substitute (\ref{num}) in a dense medium) and the energy $E_k$ of each pair:
+(this linear measure of fluctuations should substitute (\ref{num}) in a dense medium) and the energy $E_k$ of each pair:

 We do not yet know the $N_c$ scaling of the fluctuations above $T_{ch}$.
 Consider, as example, the conserved charges which are defined as expectation values of specific bilinears